hanami/model/EXAMPLE.md

 ## Query

-We can use repositories to query the database and return the entities we're looking for:
+We use the repositories to query the database and return the entities we're looking for:

 ```ruby
 ArticleRepository.first # => return the first article